011ivand3r/tTales/content/page/about.md

 comments: false
 ---

-Hey, I'm **Hans Ollivander (Han5 011ivand3r)**.
+Hi, I'm **Hans Ollivander (Han5 011ivand3r)**.
 I am a student and creator.
-As a student, I like diving deep into my topics of interest.
+As a student, I'm an ardent knowledge seeker.
 And by creator, I don't mean making magic wands.
-I mean creating doodles, writing and making silly softwares.
+Sometimes I express my thoughts through doodles or writings.
+That's all.
+And I'll be dishonest to myself if I don't say, I'm a dreamer.

-I am passionate about human space exploration, machine learning and visual design.
+I am passionate about human space exploration, machine learning and storytelling.
 I spend a lot of my time thinking, what makes humans the way they are.
-I read books and articles on them.
-And talk to a lot of people about them (Not as much I want to!
+I read books and articles.
+And talk to people about them (Not as much I want to!
 So why not get in touch!).

 [HipHop](https://open.spotify.com/playlist/511WtyKy6Ev7tn1kxUQ8sU?si=kbQezi1pRDG8nEXbWc8BXQ) and [Indian classical instrumentals](https://www.youtube.com/playlist?list=PLGOFan55ulkf5j2-7GA_jm0DlWiHwMXTy) populate most of my playlist.